 DoT 5 will not mix with other fluids, either.
 It will separate out into two layers.
 And at the junction of the two fluids, it clots.

-If you’re racing, spend the money in the beginning for good brakes from a company like Wilwood.
+If you’re racing, spend the money in the beginning for good brakes from a company like Wilwood or Baer.
 Good brakes will not only make your car safer, but faster.
 If you can brake later in to a corner, you’ll beat your competition into the corner and gain position.
 Good brakes will significantly decrease your lap times.

 Also, racing brakes are cheaper.
 Yes, you’ll spend more money in the beginning.
 But they will require far less maintenance, and you’ll be replacing fewer parts.
 Pads and rotors will last 2 1/2 – 3 seasons.
 Where stock parts last less than 1 season.